axelberndt/Arpeggiatorum/README.md

 **Windows**:

 Compile with JavaFX version 16 if you want to have TouchScreen support.
-Touch support has been bugged since JavaFX 17 and has not been resolved as of 21.0.2 .
+Touch support has been bugged since JavaFX 17 and has not been resolved as of 21.0.3 .

-For ASIO support copy the provided dlls in the binary folder.

 **Mac**:

-Compile with JavaFX version 21.0.2
+Compile with JavaFX version 21.0.3